lucidBrot/einz/protocols/CommunicationModel/messages.md

 }
 ```

-where `reason` can be *"unspecified" or *"not allowed"*, ... (has yet to be used.
+where `reason` can be *"unspecified" or *"not allowed"*, *"game not running"* ... (has yet to be used.
 Usage will show what reasons we will have.
 Until then, it will always be *"unspecified"*)

 ***